Otay Urges Customers to Stay Alert Against Scams

 Customers are advised to be cautious of anyone masking their phone number with a District number claiming to be an Otay representative, soliciting information, demanding credit card or other methods of payment.
-Before disconnecting your water service, the District will send you one or more notifications via phone, email or mail.
-Also, there multiple payment options available to prevent stoppage of water service.
+Before disconnecting your water service, the District will send you one or more notifications via phone, email, and/or mail.
+Also, there are multiple payment options available to prevent the stoppage of water service.

 If ever in doubt, please contact us directly at (619) 670-2222 to verify any information.